 Predicted values of FEV1, FVC, and PEF based on age, sex, and height have been obtained from population studies.
 These are being continually revised, and with the exception of PEF for which the range of predicted values is too wide, they are useful for judging whether a given value is abnormal or not.
+If precision is needed, for example, in the conduct of a clinical trial, use of a more rigorous definition (lower limit of normal -LLN) should be considered.

 The terms reversibility and variability refer to changes in symptoms accompanied by changes in airflow limitation that occur spontaneously or in response to treatment.
-The term reversibility is generally applied to rapid improvements in FEV1 (or PEF), measured within minutes after inhalation of a rapid-acting bronchodilator-for example after 200-400 ug salbutamol (albuterol)13-or more sustained improvement over days or weeks after the introduction of effective controller treatment such as inhaled glucocorticosteroids13.
+The term reversibility is generally applied to rapid improvements in FEV, (or PEF), measured within minutes after inhalation of a rapid-acting bronchodilator-for example after 200-400 ug salbutamol (albuterol)13---or more sustained improvement over days or weeks after the introduction of effective controller treatment such as inhaled glucocorticosteroids13.
 Variability refers to improvement or deterioration in symptoms and lung function occurring over time.
 Variability may be experienced over the course of one day (when it is called diurnal variability), from day to day, from month to month, or seasonally.
 Obtaining a history of variability is an essential component of the diagnosis of asthma.
 In addition, variability forms part of the assessment of asthma control.